nikitakoliada/IZP_cluster/README.md

-My first university project in C
+My secomd university project in C

-The goal of the project is to create a program that would emulate a simplified algorithm for searching for contacts entered using a sequence of digits.
+The goal of the project is to create a program that implements simple cluster analysis, single linkage method Objects are 2D.
-The input of the program is a sequence of numbers.
-The output of the program will contain a list of contacts that match the specified numeric filter